rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ### [Hotham][hotham]

 ![Hotham Image](hotham.png)
-_Screenshot from The Station, an upcoming space station simulaton game, built with Hotham_
+_Screenshot from The Station, an upcoming space station simulation game, built with Hotham_

 [Hotham][hotham] is a game engine for standalone VR devices, trying to make VR